Feerojkumar/ArthrexAR_Assignment/README.md

 #### Importing an image into Unity.

 I would like to import only the bird without any background.
-To eliminate the background colours from the image, in photoshop i removed the RGB value and saved it in a png format and them imported to Unity.
+To eliminate the background colours from the image, using photoshop i removed the RGB value and saved it in a png format and them imported to Unity.

 ![image](https://github.com/Feerojkumar/ArthrexAR_Assignment/assets/140662095/d21468db-0fdc-4215-98ce-54b894b05fc7)